IchBinLeoon/anisearch-discord-bot/README.md

 # 🚀 Running AniSearch
 Self-hosting isn't fully supported.
-I would prefer if you don't run an instance of my bot and recommend everyone to use the official instance instead, which you can add it to your Discord server by clicking [here](https://discord.com/oauth2/authorize?client_id=737236600878137363&permissions=124992&scope=bot)!
+I would prefer if you don't run an instance of my bot and recommend everyone to use the official instance instead, which you can add it to your Discord server [here](https://discord.com/oauth2/authorize?client_id=737236600878137363&permissions=124992&scope=bot)!

 Nevertheless, the installation steps are as follows: